 The bride and groom fittingly set off on the first part of their honeymoon hiking the Dents du Midi circuit before a more relaxing break in Italy.

-Resources for planning a summer visit to Champéry in the Swiss alps
+Resources for planning a visit to Champéry in summer

-This post contains affiliate links and all opinions are my own.
+This post contains affiliate links.
+As always, all opinions are my own.
 For more information please visit our disclosures page